Rules to Better Software Consultants - Dealing with Clients - 53 Rules

-- It shows that you really care about your client/project
+- It shows that you care about your client/project

-- Show him that you will be supporting him after the project ends (not disappearing forever)
+- Show that you will be supporting them after the project ends

 Below is a template email you can use:

 Thank you very much for your time for the last xxx weeks.
-I think you must be the best product owner I have worked with at SSW (always available for me when needed).
-I really enjoyed this little project.
+I think you must be the best Product Owner I have worked with at SSW (always available for me when needed).
+I really enjoyed this project.

-I hope I have completed most (if not all) of your most important requirements.
+I believe I have completed all of your most important requirements.
 I had good look at the source code and while it's fresh in my mind, I thought I might send you the following suggestions that would make it easier for myself and other developers in future:

 Improvement Area 1: